SAP-archive/cloud-s4-sdk-pipeline/doc/pipeline/build-tools.md

 #### Backend Integration Tests

 The command `npm run ci-integration-test` will be executed in this stage.
-Furthermore, the test results have to be stored in the folder `./s4hana_pipeline/reports/backend-integration` in the root directory.
+Furthermore, the test results have to be stored in the folder `./s4hana_pipeline/reports/backend-integration` in the root directory of the project.
 The required format of the test result report is the JUnit format as an `.xml` file.
+For the code coverage the results have to be stored in the folder `./s4hana_pipeline/reports/coverage-reports/backend-integration/` in the cobertura format as an `xml` file.
-The user is responsible to use a proper reporter for generating the results.
+The user is responsible to use a proper reporters for generating the results.
+We recommend the tools used in the `package.json` of this [example project](https://github.com/SAP/cloud-s4-sdk-examples/blob/scaffolding-js/package.json).

 #### Backend Unit Tests

 The command `npm run ci-backend-unit` will be executed in this stage.
-Furthermore, the test results have to be stored in the folder `./s4hana_pipeline/reports/backend-unit/` in the root directory.
+Furthermore, the test results have to be stored in the folder `./s4hana_pipeline/reports/backend-unit/` in the root directory of the project.
 The required format of the test result report is the JUnit format as an `.xml` file.
+For the code coverage the results have to be stored in the folder `./s4hana_pipeline/reports/coverage-reports/backend-unit/` in the cobertura format as an `xml` file.
-The user is responsible to use a proper reporter for generating the results.
+The user is responsible to use a proper reporters for generating the results.
+We recommend the tools used in the `package.json` of this [example project](https://github.com/SAP/cloud-s4-sdk-examples/blob/scaffolding-js/package.json).

 ### Build Tool Independent Requirements